jacobboy/timechamp/README.md

 You are required to have Google service account credentials, a TimeCamp API token, and knowledge of the somewhat hidden TimeCamp task IDs.
-These requirements are described in more detail their own sections below.
+These requirements are described in more detail their in own sections below.

 ### Arguments:
 #### Positional arguments: